Kuwait 25th Commando Brigade: Development and establishment

 With the Lebanese Civil War in 1975, units of the Kuwait 25th Commando Brigade were sent to Lebanon to protect the Kuwaiti Embassy in Beirut.
 In 1993, a small number of 25th CB operators were sent to Somalia.

-In 2015 after the Kuwait mosque bombing the perpetrators fled to Basra, Kuwaiti authorities managed to track them down and send the commandos after them, the commandos entered iraq without the Iraqi government permission which caused a political stir, the commandos successfully eliminated all the perpetrators in less than 14 hours.

 The commandos are responsible for raiding Iraqi dredgers to prevent them from digging in Kuwaiti territorial waters.
 The unit raided a big number of ships carrying supplies and ammunition for the Houthi movement coming from iran.

 In parallel application with the 25th Commando and mainly at the level of leading Arab international diplomacy and humanitarianism, the State of Kuwait played a supporting pivotal role in bringing the Lebanese Civil War to a halt (1975–1990).
 A mission for this purpose was led by Sheikh Sabah Al-Ahmad Al-Jaber Al-Sabah; then Minister of Foreign Affairs of Kuwait during the reign of Emir of Kuwait, Sheikh Jaber Al-Ahmad Al-Jaber Al-Sabah.

 In 2000, the former Deputy Prime Minister of Kuwait and Minister of Defense Sheikh Salem Sabah Al-Salem Al-Sabah signed on the recommended organization of the 25th Commando Battalion.

-The unit showed great performance in Yemen and iraq, American special forces were impressed by the quality and physical capabilities of the brigade.

-The 25th commandos took a part in training Yemeni special forces and Iraqi special forces.
-The training of the Iraqi special forces stopped in 2017 due to diplomatic reasons.

 In the following years, Deputy Prime Minister and Minister of Defense Sheikh Jaber Al-Mubarak Al-Hamad Al-Sabah officially designated the Kuwait 25th Commando Brigade as one of the State of Kuwait's various official Commando initiatives in the Military of Kuwait, during the reign of Emir of Kuwait, Sheikh Sabah Al-Ahmad Al-Jaber Al-Sabah.